Scholarship

 Congratulations!!
 Catriona Moreno who will attend Dartmouth College and major in Environmental Science.

 Congratulations!!
-Miah Nevins who will attend UMass Amherst and major in Landscape Architecture.
+Michael Nevins who will attend UMass Amherst and major in Landscape Architecture.

 2022 Scholarship Award